DisCoTec/discotec.github.io/2025/invited.md

 ![Robbert Krebbers](/2025/keynote/RobbertKrebbers.png){: .keynote}

-**Title:** _Mechanized type soundness for structural types using Iris_
+**Title:** _Mechanized Type Soundness for Substructural Types using Iris_

 **Abstract:**
 Substructural type systems are a good fit to enforce strong safety properties of higher-order, imperative and concurrent programs.
-Key examples are the Rust type system (which ensures the absence of undefined behavior and data races) and session types (which ensure correct usage of message-passing channels).
-Formally proving that these type systems "do their job" (i.e., enjoy "type soundness") is challenging.
-This challenge is exacerbated when considering combinations of language features ("feature interaction") and linking against "unsafe" code (which has to be verified manually), thus providing a desire for machine-checked proofs in a proof assistant.
+Key examples are the Rust type system (which enforces the absence of undefined behavior and data races) and session types (which enforce correct usage of message-passing channels).
+Formally proving that these type systems "do their job" (i.e., they enjoy the "type soundness" property) is challenging.
+This challenge is exacerbated when considering combinations of language features ("feature interaction") and linking against "unsafe" libraries (which have to be verified manually), thus providing the desire for a scalable approach with support for machine-checked proofs.

-In this tutorial I will give an introduction to the "logical approach" to type soundness, which is well-suited to reason about substructural type systems.
+In this tutorial I will give an introduction to the "logical approach" to type soundness, which is well-suited to prove soundness of substructural type systems.
 I will explain the theory of the logical approach in the context of a very simple language, which I then gradually scale up to a session-typed language.
-I will furthermore demonstrate that the logical approach is well-suited for the mechanization of challenging type systems in the Rocq proof assistant using the Iris framework for concurrent separation logic.
+I will also demonstrate that the logical approach is well-suited for the mechanization of challenging type systems in the Rocq proof assistant using the Iris framework for concurrent separation logic.

 ### [Emilio Tuosto](https://cs.gssi.it/emilio.tuosto/) (GSSI, Italy) - [FORTE](./forte)
 {: .keynote}